 Orchestral parts are performed by the COOL Orchestra (Chamber Orchestra of London) in Abbey Road Studio 2, London.
 Orchestration and conducting is by Alastair King, orchestrator and conductor on British TV’s Downton Abbey.
 Singers and instrumental soloists were recorded in Bath, England.

 Watch, listen and buy

 The Psalms Project Five Years On

-We recently celebrated five years of the Psalms Project with a live concert in St Michael’s Church.
+Last November, we celebrated five years of the Psalms Project with a live concert in St Michael’s Church.

 It was a great success, with all tickets sold meaning organisers had to improvise by giving folk programs doubling as tickets, and visitors came not just from Bath, but from Bristol and Wales and further afield.

 The evening saw the official launch of Do Not Be Far, performances from Volumes 1 and 2, accompanied by short films that brought the story of the music to life, and a sneak preview of Volume 3, to be released next year.

 Steven was joined by Cantilena, Bath’s prestigious county youth choir, and musicians Hannah Clair, Matthew Featherstone, Danni Miché, Missak Takoushian, Charlotte Hayden and Millie Johnston.

 Responses to The Psalms Project